 Poster Presentation Tips

-Electronic poster (e-poster) presentations are similar to traditional poster presentations, but given on a large computer screen.
+Electronic poster (e-poster) presentations are similar to traditional poster presentations, but presented on a large computer screen.
 The ASA uses 42” LCD displays in the landscape position.
-Each e-poster presenter will be provided with a display screen and laptop for their poster session.
+Each e-poster presenter will be provided with a display screen and laptop for the session.

 A well-constructed poster is self-explanatory, achieving both coverage and clarity.
 Your e-poster can consist of multiple slides or just one.
-Use the tips below as guidelines for formatting and making the most of this presentation.
-Save your poster to a USB key (thumb) drive and bring it with you the day of your presentation.
+Use the tips below as guidelines for formatting and making the most of your presentation.
+Save your poster as a PDF to a USB key (thumb) drive and bring it with you the day of your presentation.
 Also, don’t forget your business cards!